coenjacobs/smart-wysiwyg-blocks-of-content/readme.txt

 == Installation ==

+This WordPress Codex has really good documentation on [Installing plugins](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
+In short:

 1. Upload `smart-wysiwyg-blocks-of-content` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Add a Smart Block, using the added menu item `Smart Blocks`